 Sunset real estate is some of the most expensive in Texas, although Sunset house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Sunset is generally considered to be a blue-collar town.
-40.00% of the Sunset workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sunset, you'll notice that it is more blue-collar than most other communities in America.
+40.00% of Sunset’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sunset is a town of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Sunset who work in architecture and engineering (42.50%), healthcare suport services (17.50%), and office and administrative support (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sunset has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sunset a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.